 As is often the case in a small town, Sandersville doesn't have a public transportation system that people use for their commute.

-The population of Sandersville overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Sandersville, 24.21% have at least a bachelor's degree.
+The education level of Sandersville citizens is a little higher than the average for US cities and towns: 24.21% of adults in Sandersville have at least a bachelor's degree.

 The per capita income in Sandersville in 2022 was $24,253, which is middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $97,012 for a family of four.
 However, Sandersville contains both very wealthy and poor people as well.